 Per G.O.
 200-12, a written report will be required when an officer, “applies physical force by the use of hands, less-lethal weapons, or use of control techniques or other level of force to overcome resistance to the extent it is likely to lead to injury, claim of injury, or allegations of excessive force”.

-- The results show that in more than 70,499 calls for service, force was used in less that .04% of all police interaction.
+- The results show that in more than 73,631 calls for service, force was used in less than .05% of all police interactions.

-In twenty-one (21) of the incidents, the response used was “Physical to Overcome Resistance”.
-In six (6) of the incidents, a CEW was used.
-In one (1) incident a K-9 deployment was used.
+In tweny-six (26) of the incidents, the response used was “Physical to Overcome Resistance”.
+In six (8) of the incidents, a CEW was used.
+In three (3) incidents a K-9 deployment was used.

-- In 2020, two complaints of biased based profiling were investigated by the Office of Professional Standards.
+- In 2021, two complaints of biased-based profiling were investigated by the Office of Professional Standards.
 Both cases were deemed to be unfounded.

-- In 2021, two complaints of biased based profiling were investigated by the Office of Professional Standards.
+- In 2022, two complaints of biased-based profiling were investigated by the Office of Professional Standards.
 Both cases were deemed to be unfounded.

-The Valdosta Police Department Office of Professional Standards received twenty (20) complaints and all employees, which includes sworn and non-sworn.
-Eighteen (18) were filed by citizens, while two (2) were filed by other employees.
-Nine (9) of the complaints were investigated by the Office of Professional Standards, while eleven (11) were returned to supervisors.
+The Valdosta Police Department Office of Professional Standards received twenty-nine (29) complaints and all employees, which includes sworn and non-sworn.
+Twenty-seven (27) were filed by citizens, while two (2) were filed by other employees.
+Sixteen (16) of the complaints were investigated by the Office of Professional Standards, while thirteen (13) were returned to supervisors.